cgmircea/InfiniRetri2/README.md

 ```

 ### Our Method in Model Inference
-Our methodis to design an innovative processing mechanisum during the ***model inference(fix model.generate())*** to handle texts that exceed the upper limit of the original context length.
-Specifically, when use, there are there parameters of inputting text: `context`, `question`, `prompt`, as follows:
+Our method is to design an innovative processing mechanisum during the ***model inference(fix model.generate())*** to handle texts that exceed the upper limit of the original context length.
+Specifically, when used, there are there parameters of inputting text: `context`, `question`, `prompt`, as follows:
 - `context:` (str) required option in the input text, just the complete contextual content that needs to be procssed(no include question and prompt).
 - `question`: (str) option parameter,  passed in is your question for the LLMs, for example, the Question text in QA Pair is passed in this parameter.
 For all tasks, this parameter is recommended to be filled in, as it has a significant impact on the understanding of the LLMs and the ability to provide correct answers.
 - `prompt`:  (str) option parameter, the instruction template(no including model instruct prompt, just task teamplate prompt) that concatenates the `context` and `question` text sections above, especially noting that **when concatenating the `context` and `question` text sections, two "\n\n" are used to distinguish the boundaries of the text in each section.
 This is a necessary condition for our method to run normally**.
 For example, its default prompt template is `"Read the book and answer the question.
 Be very concise in your answer.\n\n{context}\n\nQuestion:\n\n{question}\n\nAnswer:"`.